AMIS-Services/sig-hands-on-js2ts/Typescript handson.md

 -	How could we do API calls from TypeScript.
 Is there a TypeScript library available for node-fetch or are there better alternatives?
 -	The unit test is implemented with Jest.
 How would we mock an incoming EventGrid event?
 How would our (mocked) Azure Context object look like in TypeScript?
 -	There are several fixed schemas in the code.
 (Incoming event structure, outgoing POST body, returning response body).
 How could TypeScript help in supporting and enforcing this schemas in the code?
+-   Do not forget to update the project language for Azure functions from JavaScript to TypeScript in .vscode/settings.json